$\mathrm{SU}(4)$-Symmetric Quantum Spin-Orbital Liquids on Various Lattices: Discussion

 In this paper, we made a comprehensive study on various $d^1$ spin-orbit coupled systems and discovered that the $\mathrm{SU}(4)$ Heisenberg models appear generically on many tricoordinated bipartite lattices.
+A part of the results presented in this work were already announced in the previous short communication~\cite{Yamada2018}.
+Expanding the original Letter~\cite{Yamada2018}, in this paper we have presented (i) the proof of the LSMA theorem generalized to higher dimensions, (ii) discussions on the triangular lattice $d^1$ system, and (iii) the flux structure of various tricoordinated bipartite lattices.

 Even on nonbipartite lattices like the triangular lattice, the $d^1$ model is exotic and worth investigating, while they do not host a complete $\mathrm{SU}(4)$ symmetry.
 The study of actual ground states for those models is left for future work, though we expect QSOLs in general, possibly described by Dirac spin-orbital liquid, spinon-orbitalon Fermi surface liquid, or more exotic Majorana liquids.

 The Jahn-Teller term which couples the orbital to the lattice has not been discussed.
 It typically breaks a symmetry of the lattice, resulting in a Jahn-Teller transition to the low-symmetry phase~\cite{Tokura2000}.
 In order for the symmetric phase to survive, the itinerant quantum fluctuation which can tunnel between classical ground states may be necessary.
 Thus, the competition between QSOLs and Jahn-Teller phases (orbital order) can be understood in terms of the spinon/orbitalon band width $W \sim J = 8t^2/(3U)$~\cite{Khaliullin2000}.
 If $J$ is large enough compared to the phonon energy scale to stabilize the (orbital) symmetric state, then the kinetic energy gain of orbitalons may destabilize the Jahn-Teller order.
 Thus, such energy gain may be maximized around the Mott transition, and thus the 4$d$- or 5$d$-materials with a smaller $U$ may be beneficial.